cheerful/freckle-apidocs/content/v2/oauth.md

 ## Web Application Flow

-Below are the steps required to generate an access token for a Freckle user through an initial `GET` request to Freckle and a corresponding redirect back to your application.
+Below are the steps required to generate an access token for a Noko user through an initial `GET` request to Noko and a corresponding redirect back to your application.

-### 1. Redirect users to request Freckle access
+### 1. Redirect users to request Noko access

 ~~~~
 GET <%= OAUTH2_URL %>/oauth/2/authorize